Entropy Distance: New Quantum Phenomena

+It is well known that state spaces of commutative and non-commutative algebras have quite different geometries.
+Whereas in the commutative case we have a simplex (and thus every state is uniquely decomposed into pure states), in the non-commutative case such a decomposition is highly non-unique (think of the Bloch ball).

+Still, from the point of view of convex geometry there is one common property of all these state spaces: all of their faces are exposed, that is, they can be described as the intersection of state space with a half space. {\em Non-exposed faces} are found, e.g., on the circumference of a stadium, at the four points where a half-circle meets a segment.
+See Section~\ref{sec:cone_family} for precise definitions.
+In the probabilistic setting of $\cA\cong\bC^N$, embedded as diagonal matrices, measurement of observables $f_1,\ldots,f_n$ leads to an orthogonal projection

-These two phenomena are related to three distinct closures, which all coincide in the probabilistic case of the algebra $\bC^N$.
-A necessary condition for a local maximizer of the entropy distance is calculated in a finite-dimensional complex matrix algebra.\ of state space, based on expectation $\bE_p$.
-The image, called \emph{mean value set} or \emph{convex support} is no longer a simplex but still a polygon.
-So faces of a classical mean value set are exposed faces, too.
+of state space, based on expectation $\bE_p$.
+The image, called \emph{mean value set} or \emph{convex support} \cite{Barndorff} is no longer a simplex but still a polygon.
+So faces of a mean value set are exposed, too.
 The same applies to all exponential families and their natural projections, see Figure \ref{fig:Meanvaluesets}.

-We exhibit here two main differences between the abelian and the non-abelian case of an exponential family, at least in our minimal example. \begin{enumerate} \item First, in the quantum case it is typical in a Grassmann manifold parametrizing the families that mean value sets of an exponential family have non-exposed faces. \item Second, the entropy distance from an exponential family defined in (\ref{eq:entropy_distance_def}) can be discontinuous in exceptional cases.
-The boundary in the Grassmann manifold dividing non-exposed faces from exposed faces seems pivotal for discontinuity. \end{enumerate}
+We exhibit here two main differences between exponential families in commutative and non-commutative algebras, at least in the curve of our example. \begin{itemize} \item[$\bullet$] First, we show in Section~\ref{sec:cone_family} that it is typical for a non-commutative algebra that mean value sets have non-exposed faces. \item[$\bullet$] Second, we show in Section~\ref{sec:staffelberg} that the entropy distance from an exponential family can be discontinuous in exceptional cases. \end{itemize} In Figure~\ref{fig:reflections} (left) we have sketched two-dimensional mean value sets of the state space $\st(\cA)$ from Example~\ref{exa:algebra}.
+A mean value set has non-exposed faces if it is the convex hull of a non-degenerate ellipse and of an exterior point.
+Mean value sets with non-exposed faces are bounded in the Grassmannian manifold by elliptical shapes that correspond to exponential families with discontinuous entropy distance (angles $\tfrac{1}{6}\pi,\tfrac{5}{6}\pi,\tfrac{7}{6}\pi$ and $\tfrac{11}{6}\pi$).
+It seems this boundary in the Grassmannian manifold is pivotal for discontinuity.

+Towards a classification of non-exposed faces of mean value sets one can study singularities of the dual convex set (see \cite{Weis_dual}, including references on the progress of that question).
+These dual convex sets are sections of the state space (cf.\ \cite{Weis_supp} and Figure~\ref{fig:reflections}, right) and they are bounded by determinantal varieties which are a subject of study in convex algebraic geometry, see e.g.\ \cite{Netzer}.